Abhixs1/GRE_Master_Guide/Writing/gre-awa-model-essays.md

 ## ✅ Final Checklist Before Test Day

-1. **Practice the template until automatic** — you should spend 3–4 min planning, 22–24 min writing, 2–3 min proofreading.
+1. **Follow the 4-5 paragraph structure consistently** — spend about 3 minutes planning, 23–25 minutes writing, 2 minutes proofreading.
-2. **Bank 15–20 flexible examples** (Churchill, Darwin, Apollo program, #MeToo, Enron, Ramanujan, GPS studies, mRNA vaccines...) — most fit many prompts.
+2. **Keep 5–8 simple, flexible examples ready** (school group projects, a well-known invention, a general crisis/war example, a general science discovery) — they don't need to be highly specific.
-3. **Always concede before you conclude** — the "Admittedly...
-Yet..." paragraph is the single biggest score-raiser.
+3. **Always include a short counterpoint paragraph** — even a few sentences acknowledging the other side is enough to avoid a one-sided essay.
-4. **Never write a flat agree/disagree thesis** — always qualify ("largely true, but...").
+4. **Take a clear position, with a mild qualifier if needed** ("I agree, but...", "I partly agree...") — avoid extreme, unsupported claims.
-5. **Proofread for the big three:** subject-verb agreement, sentence fragments, repeated words.
+5. **Proofread for basic correctness:** subject-verb agreement, complete sentences, and consistent verb tense — small, clean sentences are safer than complex ones you're not sure of.

 <div align="right"><a href="#-contents">⬆ back to contents</a></div>